TheSlateGray/ToolByPeaksel/README.md

 Values for the script are obtained from multiple sources: [Danbooru](https://danbooru.donmai.us/), AI chatbots ([ChatGPT](https://chat.openai.com/), [Bard](https://bard.google.com/), [Bing](https://www.bing.com/search?q=bing+ai&form=ANNTH1&refig=2422a3eae03b42f5a8961a9afb6f42d8)), and [Civitai](https://civitai.com/?query=wildcards&view=feed) community.

 **Support**

+For Linux related issues please open an [issue on the fork's Github](https://github.com/TheSlateGray/ToolByPeaksel/issues).

 Please let us know about the bugs, feature requests, and new values to add.
 If you are a member, leave a comment on our [Civitai release page](https://civitai.com/models/99663/tool-by-peaksel-prompting-helper-script-stylepile-on-steroids) or send us an email to: office {at} peaksel {dot} email